Our advisors

 Stuart Balmer

-Stuart graduated in Interior and 3d Design from Kingston University but on graduation started his own fashion brand with his partner.
-They designed and sold their range of women's occasion wear for over 25 years as an independent label.
-Wholesaling to stores and boutiques all over the world as well as opening their own retail outlets in London's Carnaby Street and Kensington High Street.
+Stuart graduated in Interior and 3D Design from Kingston University, but soon after completing his degree, he co-founded a successful independent fashion label with his partner.
+For more than 25 years, they designed and produced a celebrated range of women’s occasionwear, wholesaling to boutiques and department stores worldwide and operating their own retail locations on London’s Carnaby Street and Kensington High Street.

 Remi Harris